brimdata/zed/docs/commands/zed.md

 ## 2. Zed Commands

-The `zed` command is structured as a primary command consististing of a large number of interrelated sub-commands, similar to the [docker](https://docs.docker.com/engine/reference/commandline/cli/) or [kubectl](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) commands.
+The `zed` command is structured as a primary command consisting of a large number of interrelated sub-commands, similar to the [docker](https://docs.docker.com/engine/reference/commandline/cli/) or [kubectl](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) commands.